Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 ## **Database model**

-MongoDB's non-relational database structure is used for this type of site as there are only a few relationship between the various collections.
+MongoDB's non-relational database structure is used for this type of site as there are only a few relationships between the various collections.

  **Recipes Collection**
  | Key               | Type     |